rolosoft-com/www/privacy-policy.md

 * To request that we correct any inaccurate data we may be storing
 * To make a request to be forgotten and  request deletion of all the data we store related to you
 * To ask us to not process your personal data for direct marketing and promotional purposes
 * To obtain and reuse your data for your own personal uses.
 * To object to the way we are processing your data
 * To prevent automated decision making and profiling in relation to your data

 Please contact our [Data Protection Officer](mailto:dpo@rolosoft.com) to submit any requests or ask any questions about your data.

-Rolosoft Limited.
-Registered office: Lowin House, Tregolls Road, Truro, United Kingdom, TR1 2NA.
-Registered in England.
-Registration number: 06617943